niv256/simple_rootkit/README.md

    You can get the major number from the kernel messages in dmesg.
 7. Remove the module with `sudo rmmod rootkit.ko`.

+### How to hide a chosen pid:
+1. When inserting the module, pass the chosen pid as a parameter to the insmod function, like this:
+   `sudo insmod rookit.ko pid="6375"'
+   To hide pid 6375.

 ### How to read the user's keystrokes:
 1. Make sure you have created the character device from step 6 above.
 2. Read from `/dev/rootkit` file, for example, with `cat /dev/rootkit`.